SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 universe to bend the laws of the world around a character.
-Unlike its cousin Psionics (which is described in D6 Adventure), which has a broad range of focused skills, Metaphysics requires only a few skills in order to creature a broad range of effects, though at a greater diﬃculty.
+Unlike its cousin Psionics (which is described in D6 Adventure), which has a broad range of focused skills, Metaphysics requires only a few skills in order to creature a broad range of effects, though at a greater difficulty.
 The Metaphysics skills are available only to characters with the Metaphysics Extranormal attribute.